trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

 With a heuristic and an understanding of A* in hand, I refactored the implementation of my algorithm to work by putting successor states in a priority queue based on their cost plus the heuristic remaining cost.
 This required changing each instance of recursion on my table into the creation of a `State` structure that encompassed if I was inside or outside of a `:date-switch`, and the current position.

-I also had to do make two changes to my data structures.
+I also had to make two changes to my data structures.
 First, since I was no longer using recursion to destructure my linked lists but was now indexing them, which is `O(n)`, I created arrays of the tails of my input costed lists so that random access was fast.
 Next, my solution still used `O(n^2)` memory in all cases due to the 2D array memoization table, so I switched that to a hash table from position tuples.

 Profiling now showed a lot of time was then spent in hash table lookups, so I experimented with dynamically using a 2D array for small input lists (like were often found on the lower levels of the tree) and a hash table for larger input lists, but further profiling showed it didn't increase performance much, probably because most of the lookups were in the larger lists, so I stuck with plain hash tables.